UEFA Under-19 Futsal EURO fixtures and results | Under-19 Futsal EURO

 Article body

-The UEFA European Under-19 Futsal Championship finals action at Žatika Arena, Poreč has begun with Slovenia and Italy winning their Group B openers.
+The UEFA European Under-19 Futsal Championship finals kicked off with some dramatic encounters at Žatika Arena, Poreč, with Portugal edging holders Spain in a Group A thriller while Croatia drew a remarkable game 6-6 with France and both Slovenia and Italy triumphed in Group B.

+Spain had not lost any of their previous 16 U19 Futsal EURO matches, including qualifying, but despite going 2-0 up against Portugal, they eventually slipped to defeat in a rematch of the 2022 final.
+Portugal battled back to lead 3-2, and although Juanico equalised with a record-equalling fifth finals goal, Tomás Colaço and Pedro Santos won it 5-3 for Portugal late on.

+The other Group A game was just as gripping as France took an early 2-0 lead only for Duje Dragičević to strike twice in the seventh minute before completing his hat-trick from a penalty early in the second half.
+After France then edged back in front, Croatia surged into a 6-4 lead, but two late strikes – the last an own goal with 1.7 second left – made it 6-6.

-Slovenia defeated fellow finals debutants Finland 4-2 having led by four at one point.
-Italy then edged a 2-1 victory against 2022 semi-finalists Ukraine though Maksym Malynovskyi's consolation made him the first player to score in multiple U19 Futsal EURO final tournaments.
+In Group B, Slovenia defeated fellow finals debutants Finland 4-2 after having led by four goals at one point.
+Italy then eked out a 2-1 victory against 2022 semi-finalists Ukraine, though Maksym Malynovskyi's consolation made him the first player to score in multiple U19 Futsal EURO final tournaments, a feat later emulated by Juanico and Dragičević.

-Next Group A will kick off with holders Spain replaying last September's final against Portugal, which the hosts won 6-2 after extra time in Jaén to retain the title.
-Ending the day's action, hosts Croatia (who lost the first final to Spain in Riga in 2019) play France, both teams having also been eliminated in the 2022 group stage.

-Both groups continue on Monday with Croatia concluding the action against Spain.
+Both groups continue on Monday, when Croatia will conclude the action against Spain.
 Each section ends on Wednesday, with the leading pair in each group progressing to the semi-finals two days later.
 The final will be held on 10 September.

 Group stage